AtheerAPeter/react-iraq-component/README.md

     <IraqMap
       data={[
         {
-          name: "baghdad", // baghdad will be highlighted with red.
+          name: "baghdad", // baghdad will be highlighted in red.
           color: "red",
         },
       ]}